-- (7) Any owner or operator who chooses the pound per million Btu of heat input compliance option in paragraph (c)(1), (c)(2), or (c)(4) for natural gas fired units or chooses the weighted average emission limit using Equation 1146.1-1 under paragraph (c)(3) shall install a non-resettable, totalizing fuel meter for each fuel used on an individual unit basis, as approved by the Executive Officer. - (8) On or after January 1, 2015 or January 1, 2022 for any RECLAIM facility with units subject to Rule 1100 Implementation Schedule for NOx Facilities, an owner operator of any landfill or digester gas (biogas) unit cofired with natural gas shall not operate the unit in a manner that exceeds the applicable landfill or digester gas emission concentration limits specified in paragraph (c)(2), provided that the facility monthly average biogas usage by the biogas units is 90% or more, based on the higher heating value of the fuels used. - (A) The Executive Officer may approve the burning of more than 10% up to: - (i) 25% natural gas in a biogas fired unit at the 15 ppm (digester gas) or 25 ppm (landfill gas) NOx level, when it is necessary, if the only alternative to limiting natural gas to 10% would be shutting down the unit and flaring more biogas. - (ii) 50% natural gas in a digester gas-fired unit at the 15 ppm NOx level, when it is necessary as specified in clause (c) (8)(A)(i) and for units installed on or after September 5, 2008 provided the unit has demonstrated compliance with the NOx limits in paragraph (c)(2) applicable to units fired exclusively on natural gas.
+- complying with the applicable BARCT emission limit of 12 ppm or less of NOx may defer compliance with the compliance dates specified in Rule 1100 Implementation Schedule for NOx Facilities until the unit's burner(s) replacement. - (7) Any owner or operator who chooses the pound per million Btu of heat input compliance option in paragraph (c)(1), (c)(2), or (c)(4) for natural gas fired units or chooses the weighted average emission limit using Equation 1146.1-1 under paragraph (c)(3) shall install a non-resettable, totalizing fuel meter for each fuel used on an individual unit basis, as approved by the Executive Officer. - (8) On or after January 1, 2015 for non-RECLAIM facilities, or the applicable compliance date specified in Rule 1100 Implementation Schedule for NOx Facilities, for RECLAIM or former RECLAIM facilities, an owner operator of any landfill or digester gas (biogas) unit co-fired with natural gas shall not operate the unit in a manner that exceeds the applicable landfill or digester gas emission concentration limits specified in paragraph (c)(2), provided that the facility monthly average biogas usage by the biogas units is 90% or more, based on the higher heating value of the fuels used. - (A) The Executive Officer may approve the burning of more than 10% up to: - (i) 25% natural gas in a biogas fired unit at the 15 ppm (digester gas) or 25 ppm (landfill gas) NOx level, when it is necessary, if the only alternative to limiting natural gas to 10% would be shutting down the unit and flaring more biogas. - (ii) 50% natural gas in a digester gas-fired unit at the 15 ppm NOx level, when it is necessary as specified in clause (c) (8)(A)(i) and for units installed on or after September 5, 2008 provided the unit has demonstrated compliance with the NOx limits in paragraph (c)(2) applicable to units fired exclusively on natural gas.